DjangoForAll/Django-Course/Level_1/Content/1__Introduction_to_VCS/3_introduction_to_git.md

 \*_if this command returns an error then git has not been configured in your system, look back at earlier sections and make sure that git is installed correctly._

-This command creates a new git _Repository_, a Repository is similar to a project ( with version control ), now your unversioned project is a git repository.
+This command creates a new git _Repository_, a Repository is similar to a project( with version control ), now your unversioned project is a git repository.
 if you look closely you will see a new hidden folder `.git` created inside your folder, git uses this folder for all its bookkeeping, unless you are a git wizard don't try to edit anything in there.

-Now we have a really cool version-controlled project but its kinda empty, so let's create a new file in it, you can use your favorite code editor or Linux commands to create a new file in your folder. for the sake of consistency let's create a file called `cats.txt` containing the following text
+Now we have a really cool version-controlled project but its kinda empty, so let's create a new file in it, you can use your favourite code editor or Linux commands to create a new file in your folder. for the sake of consistency let's create a file called `cats.txt` containing the following text

 `Cats: A Brief Summary`